xanderhendriks/docker-stm32cubeide/README.md

     docker build -t xanderhendriks/stm32cubeide .

-You can now tag the repo for a new build to be started on the docker hub
+You can now tag the repo and push the changes to the docker hub:

+    docker push xanderhendriks/stm32cubeide:4.0

 Run